 So, what does this mean for DIYers?
 After all, this process doesn’t sound too bad, does it?
 Read between the lines, however, and you’ll quickly discover that in order to install this roof you’ll have to haul hundreds of pounds of hot asphalt, hot tar, and gravel or other aggregate up to your rooftop.
 Add to that the hours spent working with those materials in the hot sun and special equipment required, and it’s clear why this home improvement is better left to an experienced roofing crew.
-Quite simply, it’s too labor intensive for most homeowners to even consider doing by their lonesome.
+Quite simply, it’s too labor intensive for most homeowners to even consider doing on their own.

 How to Increase Energy Savings for the Roofing

 That said, there are some smart things you can do when planning a build up roofing installation.
 (Note: Built up roofing is sometimes called build up roofing.)
 In the past, the main downside of these roofs has been energy efficiency.
 Because they lay flat (i.e. are exposed to the full brunt of the sun) and because they are made of dark, heat absorbing materials (tar and asphalt), they can soak up a considerable amount of heat which is transferred down into your home.
 Until recently, there has been little to combat this effect other than applying a light colored gravel or aggregate as a surface material.
 The new wave of cool roof coatings, however, is changing how build up roofing is finished.

 Need to find a pro for your built up roof?Find Pros

 “Cool” Build Up Roofs